Colored Orphan Asylum: 1863 riots

 In March 1863, conscription in the United States became stricter, and the federal government used a lottery system to choose citizens for the draft.
 Those chosen could hire a substitute or pay the government, but most working-class men could not afford substitution, while black men were ineligible for the draft (they were not considered citizens of the United States at the time).
-Working-class white males, furious about the federal draft laws, rioted and attacked federal buildings and black neighborhoods.
-The Colored Orphan Asylum was burned down by Irish mobs on July 13, 1863, during the first day of the New York Draft Riots.
+Working-class white males, furious about the federal draft laws, which allowed richer whites to pay for substitutes, and did not draft blacks at all, rioted and attacked federal buildings and black neighborhoods.